Elv13/reclaimail/docker-editorbuilder/README.md

 Note that if you change the config and rely on a theme, edit `build.sh` to *not* delete it.

+The docker build options are:

+    COMPILE_x86_64   : Build the AMD64 version
+    COMPILE_i686     : Build the 32bit version
+    COMPILE_aarch64  : Cross compile for ARM
+    GCC_VERSION      : The GCC version (default to 9.3)
+    PARALLEL         : Set to #CPU + 1

 # Editor usage

 ```